emmanuelrondeau/qwery2/README.md

 The code is (with the exception of otherwise-noted files in the repository) under the <dfn>Mozilla Public License</dfn> 2.0 (<abbr>MPL</abbr>).
 See [LICENSE](./license) for the legalese, or check the <abbr>MPL</abbr> [<abbr>tl;dr</abbr>Legal](https://www.tldrlegal.com/license/mozilla-public-license-2-0-mpl-2).

-### Images

-The images in this repository are either:

-- Sourced from Unsplash
-- Camera pictures taken by us
-- Screenshots taken by us
-- Copyrighted but used under the pretense of fair dealing

-Any images taken from Unsplash or any third party belong to their respective owners.
-Unsplash images may be uncredited through the website's content itself.
-Otherwise, any images under the Creative Commons will have a caption with proper attribution.

-Any photos taken or images created by us are licensed under [Creative Commons BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) rules.

-If you're a copyright owner of any of the images hosted, please [create an issue](https://gitlab.com/queerwinnipeg/queerwinnipeg.ca/-/issues).
-We unfortunately don't have an email currently.

 ### Text

 Text contents (ex. text that appears on the website, articles/posts, etc.), except where otherwise specified, is copyrighted.
 All rights are reserved to their respective authors.
 Articles may specify within their body, or within their raw `.mdx` file, found within `/src/content/posts`.